 Understanding the language and culture of China can unlock the door to a lifetime of exciting careers.

-Understanding Chinese culture and language will help you establish your career, whether you’re interested in foreign diplomacy, business or finance.
+Understanding Chinese culture and language will help you establish a career in foreign diplomacy, business or finance.

 The relationship between China and New Zealand grows stronger every year.
 China is a core global player at the hub of the Asia-Pacific region, and a leader in overseas relations.
 New Zealand is home to many ethnic Chinese.

-The increasingly multicultural nature of society makes it important to learn about new languages and cultures.
-It’s also important to learn how these languages and cultures interact with your own.
+The multicultural nature of society makes it important to learn about new languages and cultures.
 Our digital study materials are relevant to our Australasian students, so you’ll gain skills applicable to your own communities.

-Massey’s BA (Chinese) offers Chinese language courses ranging from beginners to advanced.
+Massey’s Bachelor of Arts (Chinese) offers Chinese language courses ranging from beginners to advanced.
 You don’t need any knowledge of Chinese to enrol in beginners’ courses.

 Whether you study on campus or by distance, you’ll learn from supportive, passionate academics.
-Our digital study materials are complete with exercises, audio, videos and presentations.
-You can access live online tutorials/lectures at different times – evenings, lunchtimes and weekends – to fit with your busy schedule.
-You don’t have to learn on your own, and can practise speaking Chinese in a shared environment.
+Our digital study materials include exercises, audio, videos and presentations.
+You can access live online tutorials/lectures at times to fit with your busy schedule.
+You don’t have to learn on your own and can practise speaking Chinese in a shared environment.

 More and more skilled graduates in Chinese are needed to work in areas such as:

 If you’re planning a career in these areas you’re encouraged to include Chinese in your degree to give yourself a competitive edge in the job market.